Medically reviewed by Drugs.com. Last updated on Jun 6, 2022.

 What is ascites?

-Ascites is excess fluid in your lower abdomen.
+Ascites is a buildup of fluid in your lower abdomen.
 The fluid causes swelling.
 Ascites can signal a more serious problem in your body.

 What causes ascites?